timsampson/cs50club/README.md

 # Challenges and Gotchas

-- Display: having the UI update only after the data has been fetched.
+- **Display**: having the UI update only after the data has been fetched.
-- NPM installs: which package is absolutely needed as a development, project or global install?
+- **NPM installs**: which package is absolutely needed as a development, project or global install?
 When jumping around machines during this project, it was a bit of a pain.
 Once I started spinning up dev containers, it was easy to clarify the needs, as each new container was a clean start, I could minimize the steps and still confirm a successful deploy.
-- Node scripts: When the build worked and I started with a newly cloned project, the build failed as there was no dist folder checked in.
+- **Node scripts**: When the build worked and I started with a newly cloned project, the build failed as there was no dist folder checked in.
 Git doesn't like empty folders, so the workaround was creating a new folder on each build.
 The Node.js docs were actually quite helpful.

-* Is one page enough?: I initially had a home page with a special display only for the teacher login along with the signup, but as I worked on the UI, I realized I should narrow down the project and use the time to resolve issues such as the UI updating without having up to date URLS, table contents or the user name.
+- **Is one page enough?**: I initially had a home page with a special display only for the teacher login along with the signup, but as I worked on the UI, I realized I should narrow down the project and use the time to resolve issues such as the UI updating without having up to date URLS, table contents or the user name.
+- **Mock Data**: Creating enough users and data to model a small school.
+I used [Mockaroo](https://www.mockaroo.com/) to create enough user information to have 1000 rows with 14 columns of data.
+Mockaroo's free use option was very helpful in minimizing the time it took to fill up a spreadsheet with mock data.

 # References and Related Links